Combined oral contraceptive pill: Hypertension

+Thyroid

+Estrogen in oral contraceptives may increase thyroid binding globulin and decrease free T4.
+Thus, longer history of oral contraceptives use may be strongly associated with hypothyroidism, especially for more than 10 years.
+Also, a higher dose of thyroxine may be needed with oral contraceptives.

 Other effects

-Other side effects associated with low-dose COCPs are leukorrhea (increased vaginal secretions), reductions in menstrual flow, mastalgia (breast tenderness), and decrease in acne.
-Side effects associated with older high-dose COCPs include nausea, vomiting, increases in blood pressure, and melasma (facial skin discoloration); these effects are not strongly associated with low-dose formulations.
+Other side effects associated with low-dose combined oral contraceptive pills are leukorrhea (increased vaginal secretions), reductions in menstrual flow, mastalgia (breast tenderness), and decrease in acne.
+Side effects associated with older high-dose combined oral contraceptive pills include nausea, vomiting, increases in blood pressure, and melasma (facial skin discoloration); these effects are not strongly associated with low-dose formulations.

 Excess estrogen, such as from birth control pills, appears to increase cholesterol levels in bile and decrease gallbladder movement, which can lead to gallstones.
 Progestins found in certain formulations of oral contraceptive pills can limit the effectiveness of weight training to increase muscle mass.
 This effect is caused by the ability of some progestins to inhibit androgen receptors.
 One study claims that the pill may affect what male body odors a woman prefers, which may in turn influence her selection of partner.
 Use of combined oral contraceptives is associated with a reduced risk of endometriosis, giving a relative risk of endometriosis of 0.63 during active use, yet with limited quality of evidence according to a systematic review.

 Combined oral contraception decreases total testosterone levels by approximately 0.5 nmol/L, free testosterone by approximately 60%, and increases the amount of sex hormone binding globulin (SHBG) by approximately 100 nmol/L. Contraceptives containing second generation progestins and/or estrogen doses of around 20 –25 mg EE were found to have less impact on SHBG concentrations.
 Combined oral contraception may also reduce bone density.